AnthonyVDeCaria/ECE496-FPGA_BlueTooth_App/README.md

 #Custom Protocol between FPGA and App
-Control Command Type (1 byte);
+Control Command Type (1 byte)
-Start		-0;
+Start		-0
-Cancel		-1;
+Cancel		-1
-Are active	-2;
+Are active	-2
-Acknowledge	-3;
+Acknowledge	-3

-Operands (1 byte);
+Operands (1 byte)
-Which channels App will listen to	-8 bits (1 bit representing one channel);
+Which channels App will listen to	-8 bits (1 bit representing one channel)

-Note:;
+Note:
-Start will incorporate operands, which channels App will listen to.;
+Start will incorporate operands, which channels App will listen to.
-Control commands having no operands will be transmitted as command type packet only.;
+Control commands having no operands will be transmitted as command type packet only.

-Phases;
+Phases
-1. Establish Bluetooth Channel;
+1. Establish Bluetooth Channel
-2. Notify which channels are active from FPGA to the App (Are active is used);
+2. Notify which channels are active from FPGA to the App (Are active is used)
-3. Interact with the user (Start, Cancel, Acknowledge are used);
+3. Interact with the user (Start, Cancel, Acknowledge are used)